What is a personal grievance at work, and when should you raise one?

 If you're experiencing workplace stress, bullying or have been treated unfairly, you might be considering raising a personal grievance.
-So let's break what exactly a personal grievance is.
+So, let's first break down what exactly a personal grievance is.

 What is a personal grievance?